USGS-R/drb-inland-salinity-ml/README.md

 # drb-inland-salinity-ml
 This repository contains a pipeline for data gathering, processing, modeling, and visualizing results for machine learning models that predict salinity in inland reaches of the Delaware River Basin (DRB).

+# Building the pipeline with S3 storage
+To build the pipeline with the S3 storage, you will need to provide AWS credentials.
+We have been doing this using the [`saml2aws` tool](https://github.com/Versent/saml2aws).
+See also @amsnyder's [post on this](https://github.com/amsnyder/s3_demo/blob/main/usgs_access.md).
+Note - when you do `saml2aws login` make sure you choose the `gs-chs-wma-dev` option because that is where the S3 bucket is.
+With those credentials in the `~/.aws/credentials` file, R should be able to use them to upload/download to the inland salinity bucket.

 # References

 The study area segment shapefiles are from: